Can I Use A Folding Camper In Europe?

 Another example of where you really need to be aware of speed limits is France.
 When travelling in France, the speed limit will differ depending on your towing weight.
 There are also two different speed limits for all the motorways in France, regardless of whether you’re towing or not.
 There’s a lower speed limit in wet weather and for drivers who have held their licence for less than two years.

 These little differences in speed limits can really catch you out if you don’t do your research in advance.
 In France, it’s said that the police are particularly strict when it comes to enforcing speed limits.
 French police can actually confiscate a UK driving licence, which could leave you stranded!
-This is a brilliant example of why you desperately need to know your speed limits before travelling to European country.
+This is a brilliant example of why you desperately need to know your speed limits before travelling to a European country.

 Are You Covered By Your Insurance?